Property Risk Management

 Our client is a commercial property landlord.
 They own and manage a number of properties including; parades of retail shops on typical high streets, a number of multi-storey office blocks occupied by multiple tenants, and residential block properties with varying numbers of ‘apartment’ units contained within them.

-As a commercial entity, our client has an obligation to comply with the Health & Safety at Work Act 1974, along with the following specific areas of statute:
+As a commercial entity, our client has an obligation to comply with the Health & Safety at Work Act 1974, along with the following specific areas of the statute:

 - The Regulatory Reform (Fire Safety) Order 2005

 - The Management of Health & Safety at Work Regulations 1999